Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

 @subsection occt_gitguide_1_5 Version of Git

-  The repository is tested to work with Git 1.7.6 to 1.7.9.
+  The repository is tested to work with Git 1.7.6 and above.
   Please do not use versions below 1.7.1 as they are known to cause troubles.

 @section occt_gitguide_2 Installing Tools for Work with Git